brito101/lab-vuln/MAQ-3/README.md

 # MAQ-3 - Linux Debian (Infrastructure/File Server) - Vulnerable Machine

-This machine is part of the RSQUAD Lab and is intentionally vulnerable for cybersecurity training, incident response, and SOC exercises.
+This machine is part of the Lab and is intentionally vulnerable for cybersecurity training, incident response, and SOC exercises.

 ---